davetron5000/daves-resume/README.markdown

 Key Achievements:

-+ As technical lead for Toyota.com, migrated site from ad-hoc file-based management to version-controlled system based on CVS.
-This was crucial in reducing the cost and increasing the fault-tolerance of site updates.
++ As technical lead for Toyota.com, migrated site from ad-hoc file-based management to version-controlled system based on CVS; significantly reduced the cost, while increased the fault-tolerance of, site updates
-+ Successfully coordinated a graphical redesign for Toyota.com, working with HTML programmers, off-site designers, and Toyota system engineers.
++ Successfully coordinated a graphical redesign for Toyota.com, working with HTML programmers, off-site designers, and Toyota system engineers
-+ As lead developer for averygraphics.com, successfully deployed international data-driven site and content management system, based on Apple's WebObjects platform.
++ Lead development of averygraphics.com, successfully deployed international data-driven site and content management system, based on Apple's WebObjects platform.
 Successfully transitioned the work to Avery's support team.

 ### Arizona State University (Tempe, AZ)
 #### Research Assistant